 L200 was conceived from the very beginning as a hybrid space.
-As a space that offers both a physical and digital infrastructure to support small businesses, neighbourhood life, and sustainability, toward more digital sovereignty and self-determination.
+As a space that offers both a physical and digital infrastructure to support a sustainable neighbourhood life, including small businesses, toward more digital sovereignty and self-determination.

-In times when the "smart city", "artificial intelligence", "big data" and "blockchain" saturate the media, L200 wishes to offer a more sustainable and organic way to facilitate online interactions in the city.
+In times when such formulations like the "smart city", "artificial intelligence", "big data" and "blockchain" saturate the media, L200 wishes to offer a more sustainable and organic way to facilitate online interactions in the city.

-This is one of the core activities of one of the L200's founding members, NetHood, and you can learn more about their vision and projects at http://nethood.org/.
+This is one of the core research and action activities of one of the L200's founding members, NetHood, and you can learn more about their vision and projects at https://nethood.org/.

-As a first step, in addition to the standard web site and presence on social media, L200 has also a local-only digital space, which can be visited only when someone is actually at L200, at Langstrasse 200.
+In addition to the standard web site and presence on social media, L200 has also a local-only digital space, using open source software, which can be visited only when someone is actually present at the L200 address, Langstrasse 200.

 To participate in this local network you just have to connect to the WiFi WLAN L200.digital and browse the URL http://L200.digital.